jacobISU/HarvardCS50/README.md

   - Then, it reads in the text file and hashes each word, if the word matches the dictionaries word in the hash table, then the word is correct.
   - The output of the program prints the stats to terminal.
   - This assignment teaches you real world implimintations of memory management, data structures, and navigating multiple files.

+ ## Problem Set 6: Python

+ **sentimental-hello**
+ **Folder Contents: hello.py**
+ - Recreation of hello.c from Problem Set 1 but in Python.
+ - Teaches syntax of Python.

+ **sentimental-mario-more**
+ **Folder Contents: mario.py**
+ - Recreation of more difficult mario.c from Problem Set 1 but in Python.
+ - Teaches syntax in Python.

+ **sentimental-credit**
+ **Folder Contents: credit.py**
+ - Recreation of credit.c from Problem Set 1 but in Python.
+ - Teaches syntax in Python.

+ **sentimental-readability**
+ **Folder Contents: readability.py**
+ - Recreation of readability.c from Problem Set 2 but in Python.
+ - Teaches syntax in Python.